The Bylaws of Boone REMC

 Section 7.
 Order of Business.

-The order of business at the annual meeting of the members, and so far as possible at all other meetings of the members, shall be essentially as follows:
+The order of business at the annual meeting of the members, and so far as possible at all other meetings of the members, shall be essential as follows:

 - Call to order.